zeroc-ice/ice-builder-gradle/README.md

 }
 ```

-## When does the Plug-In Recompile Slice Files?
+## When does the Plug-in Recompile Slice Files?

 Slice files will be recompiled if either of the following are true:
  * This Slice file or a Slice file included directly or indirectly by this Slice file was updated after the last compilation of the Slice file through the plug-in.